Prachurja/Ticatoe/README.md

 Arrow reaction controls such as ⬆, ⬇, etc. are used to move a cursor.
 A move is made by reacting with the cursor's emoji.
 Both players must react with 🤝 if they want a draw.

 Reaction controls inspired by [Sokobot](https://github.com/PolyMarsDev/Sokobot) by [PolyMars](https://github.com/PolyMarsDev).

+## How to Run the Bot

+1. Install JDK 11 or higher
+2. Run the command **setx TOKEN "*enter your bot token here*"**
+3. Install the repo and navigate to the folder.
+4. Enter the command **gradlew run** (would take some time on the first run).